Barrick Gold Corporation (GOLD)'s Financial Results Comparing With New Gold Inc. (NYSEAMERICAN:NGD) | New Business Observer

 Profitability

-Table 2 demonstrates the return on assets, return on equity and net margins of Barrick Gold Corporation and New Gold Inc.
+Table 2 demonstrates the return on equity, return on assets and net margins of Barrick Gold Corporation and New Gold Inc.

 |Net Margins